Monkey See, Monkey Do

-We love Monkey Shoulder for a whole host of reasons… but overwhelmingly it is excellent value for money when you consider the skill and resources that are employed in its creation; it’s an elegant and rich whisky - both complex and balanced, but most of all, it’s a taste of the rugged moorlands of Scotland.
+We love Monkey Shoulder for a whole host of reasons… but overwhelmingly it is excellent value for money when you consider the skill and resources that are employed in its creation; it’s an elegant and rich whisky – both complex and balanced, but most of all, it’s a taste of the rugged moorlands of Scotland.
+Monkey Shoulder invites you to play with your whisky, to break loose from the old traditions and try your scotch in whatever manner you enjoy best.

-NOSE: An elegant, stylish nose of marmalade, Crema Catalana (apologies, but it really is there), cocoa and malt.
+Nose: An elegant, stylish nose of marmalade, Crema Catalana (apologies, but it really is there), cocoa and malt.
 Plenty of vanilla and a sprinkling of winter spice (nutmeg, cloves and cinnamon) alongside a mouth-watering hint of aniseed.

-PALATE: Very malty, creamy delivery with a suggestion of berry fruit.
+Palate: Very malty, creamy delivery with a suggestion of berry fruit.
 Juicy toasted barley, cloves and butterscotch.
 Manuka honey, hot-buttered-toast and dried apricot develop.

-FINISH: Medium length, spicy oak and a hint of peppermint on the tail.
+Finish: Medium length, spicy oak and a hint of peppermint on the tail.